Louisiana abortion ban case heard before judge

-BATON ROUGE (AP) — With access to abortion flickering in Louisiana, the legal battle over the statewide ban continues with a Monday morning court hearing.
+With access to abortion flickering in Louisiana, the legal battle over the statewide ban continues with a court hearing scheduled to begin Monday morning.

-Louisiana's anti-abortion law has “trigger language” that was designed to make it effective immediately after the Supreme Court overturned the key 1973 Roe v Wade decision legalizing abortion.
-Abortion supporters including one of the three clinics still operating in the state have fought the law in repeated court appearances and so far won two temporary injunctions allowing abortions to continue while the legal battles continue.

-However, given the state's strong opposition to abortion coupled with a legislature that has shown time and time again that it has the votes necessary to approve anti-abortion legislation, the legal battles appear likely to be more a matter of buying time than a pathway to permanently protecting abortion rights in the state.
+The statewide abortion ban, which does not have exceptions for victims of rape and incest, has taken effect twice and been blocked twice since the U.S. Supreme Court overturned its historic Roe v.
+Wade ruling on June 24.
+Louisiana's law includes “trigger language” designed to make it effective when the Supreme Court reversed abortion rights.

 In the suit, which originated in New Orleans, plaintiffs don’t deny that the state can now ban abortion.
 But they contend that Louisiana now has multiple, conflicting trigger mechanisms in the law.
-They also argue that the state law is unclear on whether it bans an abortion prior to a fertilized egg implanting in the uterus.
+They also argue that the state law is unclear on whether it bans abortion before a fertilized egg implanting in the uterus.

 And while the law provides an exception for “medically futile” pregnancies in cases of fetuses with fatal abnormalities, the plaintiffs note it gives no definition of the term and that state health officials haven’t yet provided a list of conditions that would qualify.